 I aquired one Master-degree in History and one in Religious Studies at the Ruhr-University of Bochum.

-My graduate thesis contains a multilevel field-research in the Salafi-Scene of Germany and Europe and was manufactored at the department of Religious Studies at the Georg-August-University of Göttingen begonnen habe.
+My graduate thesis contains a multilevel field-research in the current Salafi-Scene of Germany.
+It was accepted as a dissertation in the department of Religious Studies at the Georg-August-University of Göttingen in the year 2017.

 Furthermore, I was a member of the governance board of the X. Zukunftsforum Islam (Federal Center for Political Education) with the focus on “Islamic welfare work in the discussion: Duties and responsibilities and civil society´s perspections in the migration society”.
 In this regard I ´ve been the host of the workshop: “Medical assisted suicide and terminal care by muslim patients: Perspektives, controversies und experiences”.